wote-dev/haircutfun.com/STRIPE_SETUP.md

 # Stripe Integration Setup Guide

-This guide will help you set up Stripe payments for your Next.js application.
+This guide will help you set up Stripe one-time payments for your Next.js application.

 ## Prerequisites